-Program Director, Master of Arts in School Counseling: Dorea Glance Program Director, Master of Science in Clinical Mental Health Counseling: Christopher Lawrence Program Director, Dual Degree in Counseling: Dorea Glance & Christopher Lawrence Program Director, Master of Science in Exercise Science: Gabe Sanders Program Director, Master of Science in Athletic Training: Rachele Vogelpohl School of Kinesiology, Counseling, and Rehabilitative Sciences Graduate Programs Coordinator: Heidi Waters School of Kinesiology, Counseling, and Rehabilitative Sciences Academic Coordinator: Annette Shumard Our programs offer students a strong academic program, preparation for the tests necessary and the sought-after skill sets to move on to their chosen career, an environment of support and professional, and dedicated faculty and staff focused on developing successful professionals who will make a difference and have a positive impact in our P-12 schools, our institutions of higher education, government agencies, and our community.
+Program Director, Master of Arts in School Counseling: Dorea Glance Program Director, Master of Science in Clinical Mental Health Counseling: Christopher Lawrence Program Director, Dual Degree in Counseling: Dorea Glance & Christopher Lawrence Program Director, Master of Science in Exercise Science: Jason White Program Director, Master of Science in Athletic Training: Rachele Vogelpohl Program Director, Doctor of Occupational Therapy: Terrance Anderson School of Kinesiology, Counseling, and Rehabilitative Sciences Graduate Programs Coordinator: Heidi Waters School of Kinesiology, Counseling, and Rehabilitative Sciences Academic Coordinator: Jasmine Williamson Our programs offer students a strong academic program, preparation for the tests necessary and the sought-after skill sets to move on to their chosen career, an environment of support and professional, and dedicated faculty and staff focused on developing successful professionals who will make a difference and have a positive impact in our P-12 schools, our institutions of higher education, government agencies, and our community.
 Students within our programs are also provided with strong clinical experiences and opportunities to engage with and collaborate with area agencies, schools, or businesses.
 MASTER Athletic Training, M.S.